nvn01/IoTFrontend1/README.md

-# Project IOT RFID Absensi
+# IOT RFID Attendance Project

-Proyek ini adalah tugas akhir untuk mata kuliah Cloud Computing, yang melibatkan pembuatan sistem absensi dengan tap kartu.
-Repository ini berisi bagian FrontEnd dari sistem tersebut.
+This project is a final assignment for the Cloud Computing course, involving the creation of an attendance system using card tapping.
+This repository contains the FrontEnd part of the system.

 ## Related Repositories